Build A DIY Playset For Your Backyard

 Tutorial FAQs

-Depending on the layout and current price of materials, your player price may vary.
+Your playset price may vary depending on the layout and current materials prices.
 We spent around $700 on materials to build our playset.

 Cedar, redwood, or a mix of pressure-treated wood and decking boards can be made to make an outdoor playset.
 Each homeowner should do research on the pros and cons of the building materials they choose to use outdoors with children.